 Girls need a safe place to express fears and emotions.
+Photo: Mara Martinez.

 Preparing young girls in Nicaragua for a healthy future

 PATH’s Entre Amigas (“Between Girlfriends”) project smoothed the way for girls to reach their full potential.
-A soap opera spoke directly to the problems they face every day.
+A soap opera spoke directly to the problems they faced every day.
 Monthly gatherings in local community centers or churches gave them a safe place for conversation about intensely private issues.
 Programs brought mothers and teachers together with each other and with girls to share experiences and ideas.

 The right questions, the right solutions

 Through the Entre Amigos Project, which grew from Entre Amigas, Jonathan Osejo Morraz has transformed his vision of the world.
 Read his story.
+Photo: Miguel Alvarez.

-In 2002 the Entre Amigas team began by exploring how adolescent girls in Ciudad Sandino—a municipality in Managua where overcrowding, poverty, drug use, and violence are the norm—responded to reproductive health issues.
+In 2002 the Entre Amigas team began by exploring how adolescent girls in Ciudad Sandino—a municipality in Managua where overcrowding, poverty, drug use, and violence were the norm—responded to reproductive health issues.
 Our survey of 590 girls suggested that mother-daughter relationships and friendships between girls were areas of vulnerability, instead of sources of support.

 - Training peer educators in the use of puppet shows and other interactive activities to promote messages about safe sexual practices and the risks of HIV and AIDS, early pregnancy, and violence.

 - Organizing all-girl soccer teams to help foster trust between the girls and to increase their confidence and self-esteem.
-Local government provides support for the coaches.

 - Choreographing discussions between mothers and teachers to help them brainstorm ways to talk to their daughters and students about reproductive health issues.
-The topics of these conversations mirrored the topics girls discussed in sessions held just for them.

 - Collaborating with the Nicaraguan Ministry of Health to arrange for health care providers to visit schools on a regular basis and talk with students about available health resources.